Ramiz Brahimaj: Ultimate Fighting Championship

-Brahimaj made his UFC debut against Max Griffin on November 7, 2020 at UFC on ESPN: Santos vs. Teixeira.
+Brahimaj made his UFC debut against Max Griffin on November 7, 2020, at UFC on ESPN: Santos vs. Teixeira.
 He lost the fight via technical knockout due to a doctor stoppage after Brahimaj's ear was split open in round three.

 Brahimaj faced Sasha Palatnikov on August 21, 2021, at UFC on ESPN: Cannonier vs. Gastelum.
 He won the fight via technical submission due to a rear-naked choke in round one.

-Brahimaj faced Court McGee on January 15, 2022 at UFC on ESPN: Kattar vs. Chikadze.
+Brahimaj faced Court McGee on January 15, 2022, at UFC on ESPN: Kattar vs. Chikadze.
 He lost the fight via unanimous decision.

-Brahimaj, as a replacement for Jonny Parsons, faced Michael Gillmore on February 26, 2022 at UFC Fight Night: Makhachev vs. Green.
+Brahimaj, as a replacement for Jonny Parsons, faced Micheal Gillmore on February 26, 2022, at UFC Fight Night: Makhachev vs. Green.
 He won the fight via rear-naked choke submission in round one.

-Brahimaj was scheduled to face Michael Morales on July 30, 2022 at UFC 277.
+Brahimaj was scheduled to face Michael Morales on July 30, 2022, at UFC 277.
 However, Brahimaj was forced out the event in mid July due to an undisclosed injury.